moneil113/RayTrace/README.txt

-As of Program 4 the following issues exist:
+As of Program 5 the following issues exist:

-• Issues with refractions (still tracking problem)
 • No Schlick's approximation